A Maggie Mae Misadventure #1

 FBI Special Agent Clive Poole has been shadowing the senator’s every move for nearly a year.
 He’s wanted Maggie from afar and knows she didn’t kill the senator, but with temptation close enough to touch, it’s now his job to protect her from danger.

-Maggie finds herself falling for a man who knows everything about her, from her juvie record to her shoe size.
-But when they learn the senator was not what he seemed, and Maggie becomes the target of not one, but two killers bent on hiding their secrets, keeping Maggie safe is going to be even more difficult for Clive than sticking to his “hands off” policy.
+Maggie finds herself falling for a man who knows everything about her from her juvie record to her shoe size.
+When she becomes the target of not one, but two killers, keeping Maggie safe is going to be more difficult for Clive than keeping his hands off the hot body he’s been charged to guard.

 ~Excerpt from Wake Up Maggie~